-1. Remove the sensor together with the Multi-Site Attachment Ring by carefully lifting the ring's little tab

-2. Clean the skin with a dry swab or, if necessary, a swab with 70% isopropanol (or according to your institution's skin cleaning/degreasing procedures) to remove any contact liquid residues or dirt and then carefully inspect the site to note any potential skin irritations.

-3. Remove the sensor from the MAR/e, discard the ring and then follow steps 3 to 5 above to clean the sensor, to check the condition of its membrane and its integrity as well as to insert it in the Docking Station for calibration and/or storage.
+- 1. Remove the sensor together with the Multi-Site Attachment Ring by carefully lifting the ring's little tab or by gently opening the closure tab and removing the Non-Adhesive Wrap. - 2.
+Clean the skin with a dry swab or, if necessary, a swab with 70% isopropanol (or according to your institution's skin cleaning/degreasing procedures) to remove any contact liquid residues or dirt and then carefully inspect the site to note any potential skin irritations. - 3.
+Remove the sensor from the MARe or Non-Adhesive Wrap, discard the ring or wrap and then follow steps 3 to 5 above to clean the sensor, to check the condition of its membrane and its integrity as well as to insert it in the Docking Station for calibration and/or storage.

-CAUTION: To maintain monitor readiness and minimize PCO_2 drift potential, always keep the SDM switched on and store the sensor in the Docking Station in between monitoring.
+CAUTION: To maintain monitor readiness and minimize PCO2 drift potential, always keep the SDM switched on and store the sensor in the Docking Station in between monitoring.